SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

 - Logs have to be collected in Splunk

-1. Setup a lookup table - A typical query would be index=* sourcetype=<YOUR_SOURCETYPE>
+1. Setup a lookup table - A typical query would be `index=* sourcetype=<YOUR_SOURCETYPE>`

    !!! note
         When installing Sekoia CTI integration, a message will be displayed requesting to configure the lookup table.

-2. Sightings will be displayed on this section of the Sekoia integration (image)
+2. Sightings will be displayed on this section of the Sekoia integration
 ![Sekoia.io App for Splunk](/assets/intelligence_center/splunk.png){: style="width: 100%; max-width: 100%"}

 Please refer to [our documentation to search IOCs in Intelligence page](https://docs.sekoia.io/cti/features/consume/intelligence/#search-for-objects) for more information

 ## 5. Troubleshoot
+[WORK IN PROGRESS]

+**1. False positive**
 Compare Sekoia IOCs valid date in Sekoia Intelligence

+**2. Splunk issues**
+Please search in the Internal logs for errors

+Please consult [Splunk documentation on this subject](https://docs.splunk.com/Documentation/Splunk/9.1.2/Troubleshooting/WhatSplunklogsaboutitself)  for more information

 ## 6. Other resources